Nationality and Citizenship Rules in Kuwait

 What is this right?

-Kuwait's nationality law is one of the most restrictive in the world:
+Kuwait's nationality law is one of the most restrictive in the world, and the Bidoon (stateless) issue is a uniquely Kuwaiti problem:

-• Nationality is passed through the father only — children of a Kuwaiti mother and non-Kuwaiti father do not automatically receive citizenship.
+• Nationality passes through the father only — children of a Kuwaiti mother and non-Kuwaiti father do not automatically receive citizenship.

-• A foreign woman who marries a Kuwaiti man may apply for citizenship after 15 years of marriage (or 5 years if she has children), at the discretion of the authorities.
+• A foreign woman who marries a Kuwaiti man may apply for citizenship after 15 years of marriage (or 5 years with children), at the authorities' discretion.

-• A Kuwaiti woman who marries a non-Kuwaiti man does not lose her citizenship, but cannot pass it to her husband or children.
+• A Kuwaiti woman who marries a non-Kuwaiti keeps her citizenship but cannot pass it to her husband or children.

-• Naturalisation is possible after 20 years of continuous legal residence, but is rarely granted and subject to annual caps.
+• Naturalisation is possible after 20 years of continuous legal residence but is extremely rare and subject to annual caps.

-• The Bidoon (stateless) population faces significant legal barriers to citizenship despite long-term residence in Kuwait.
+• The Bidoon (stateless) population — estimated at over 100,000 — faces significant legal barriers to citizenship despite generations of residence in Kuwait.
+The Central Agency for Illegal Residents' Affairs handles their cases.

-• Dual nationality is not permitted — acquiring a foreign citizenship can result in losing Kuwaiti nationality.
+• Dual nationality is prohibited — acquiring foreign citizenship can result in losing Kuwaiti nationality.

 When does it apply?